itsphilosophie/MarvelOntologyProject/README.md

 Launch the application by opening the index.html file

 Importantly, on the Movies-page when searching for all the movies or sorting by a specific character, it takes some time to precess the query and display the results

+To watch a full run through of the application please go to: https://youtu.be/DT_fHDITtP8